barryclark/jekyll-now/_posts/2017-02-03-Automatic-Shutdown-and-Start-VMs.md

 Shut down from 2AM to 7AM UTC every day, and all day on weekends, and on Christmas Day | 2:00 -> 7:00, Saturday, Sunday, December 25
 Shut down always – I don’t want this VM online, ever |	0:00 -> 23:59:59

+> Please take note these times are based on GMT time zone.

+> Once again to emphasize, if you are an Azure developer in Haufe, all you need to do is just simply tag your Resource Groups/Virtual Machines and your machines will shut down and start accordingly.

+**But how do you tag a Virtual Machine or Resource Group?**
+Simply open your Resource Group/Virtual Machine and on the left-side menu click **Tags** and start tagging as shown below:

+### Wait for the magic to happen...
+Well, this is the easiest part...
+All you need to do is just wait...
+Once the defined schedule triggers the Runbook, your VMs are checked and if the GMT time matches the shutdown time of your VMs they will be simply shut down.
+How do they wake up?
+The runbook will start your virtual machines on the next schedule if the GMT time falls out of the shutdown time frame in the VM tag.

+Have fun and in case you had questions just leave a comment...
+Happy saving cost!